I have a child who is two-years-old and has constipation problems. I need solutions for this.

 Offer fluids, fluids, fluids

 Similarly, do not wait till your child, or yourself for that matter, is thirsty.
-If someone is thirsty, s/he is already dehydrated, so offer it before.
+If someone is thirsty, they are already dehydrated, so offer it before.
 Just keep that bottled water or thermos handy.

 Up the fruit 'n fiber